zerkotin/react-training/docs/component-lifecycle.md

 _**note** unless `shouldComponentUpdate` returns `false` react will render on every `prop` and `state` change._

-## unmounting
+## Unmounting
 unmounting occurs when a component is being removed from the DOM.
 this is where you want to remove any Event listeners you have initiated in this component.
 1. `componentWillUnmount`

-## note
+## Note
-there is also `tnis.forceUpdate` but i recommend not using it. as a general rule, if you need to use it you probably didn't think it through.
+there is also `tnis.forceUpdate` but it is not recommend to use it. as a general rule of thumb, if you need to use it you probably didn't think it through.

-## example
+## Example
 consider the following code
 ```javascript
 //skipping the imports and class declarations